ericsujw/KpSFR/README.md

 - Execute and output all testing data if not specify target image or video.

 ## Evaluation

+Please use [robust](robust) model first to get the preprocess results before running the evaluation command below.

 ### Evaluation command
 ```python
 python eval_testset.py <path/param_text_file>